 Since the IPsec tunnel is optional and the Cloud Connector is the preferred deployment, the onboarding process is now easier.
 Citrix calls it a three-step process: , provide the site details; next, set up resource locations (install the Cloud Connector); then Citrix will set up the XenMobile Service site.

 For the onboarding process, Citrix created a XenMobile Service Rapid Deployment Team which will assist with any proof of concept and production deployment.

 Another change is that when you offer your clients access to internal websites or Outlook Web Access, you must deploy a NetScaler Gateway in your datacenter.
 In the past, this NetScaler Gateway was deployed within Citrix Cloud.

 Since the NetScaler Gateway is required in your datacenter, two NetScaler VPX 3000 licenses are included with the XenMobile Service license package.
 Those NetScaler licenses are only supposed to be used for XenMobile and not to load balance other services.

-Last year, Citrix released their first set of public apps for XenMobile.
-Instead of downloading applications from an enterprise app store, which can be hosted on-premises or within Citrix Cloud, users download the apps directly from the Apple App Store or Google Play.
+Last year, Citrix released their set public apps for XenMobile.
+Instead downloading applications from an enterprise app store, which can be hosted on-premises or within Citrix Cloud, users download the apps directly from the Apple App Store or Google Play.